Saby22/manage-landing-page/README.md

 - Swiper JS

-## Where Can I Find The hosted Version?
+## Where Can I Find The Hosted Version?

-- The hosted version can be found [here](saby22.github.io/manage-landing-page)
+- The hosted version can be found [here](https://saby22.github.io/manage-landing-page/)

 ## Where To Find This Challenge?